stoic-devv/cloud-simulator/doc/analysis.md

 #### Inference: Part II
 1. Since the cloudlets run asynchronously and have same configuration, all of them have similar time to completion
 2. There has been a significant improvement in the cost and performance with having `space-shared` cloudlet scheduler.
-This is because
-3. Unlike in  [Part I](#observations-part-i) of the experiment, the resources are distributed equitably and the cloudlets don't wait in the execution queue for long.
+This is because unlike in  [Part I](#observations-part-i) of the experiment, the resources are distributed equitably and the cloudlets don't wait in the execution queue for long.
-4. The wait-time is because `space-shared` scheduler allows only one cloudlet per VM
+3. The wait-time is because `space-shared` scheduler allows only one cloudlet per VM

 #### Observations: Part III